soffan-group-25/ci-server/.github/pull_request_template.md

         fix
 -   [ ] If your PR adds a feature or fix it also needs to add or modify at least one test
--   [ ] All code in your PR needs to have been formatted by `clang-format`
+-   [ ] All code in your PR needs to have been formatted.
 -   [ ] The merge commit title should follow our commit prefix convention of either "feat", "fix", "doc", or "refactor"
 -   [ ] The merge commit body should reference at least one issue